junkpasts/bitburner/README.md

 - Copies from home to bought servers 3x bin.js files and early-hack-template.js.
 - Launches early-hack-template.js on each server with 374491 threads.

-6. early-hack-template.js (2,80GB ram)- gets you xp and money in early game.
+6. early-hack-template.js (2,80GB ram)- gets you xp and money in early game by hacking harakiri-sushi.
 - harakiri-sushi (Hack lvl 40, max$ 100M) is best for money in early game.
-Default target for early-hack-template.js
 - n00dles is for first launch only, you can skip it.
 (Hack lvl 1, max$ 2,5M)
 - foodnstuff is best for XP.
 (Hack lvl 1, max$ 25M)
 - phantasy (Hack lvl 100, max$ 600M) is best for money mid game.
+After 10B+ stocktrader5.js takes over money making.

 - Security of server means minimum hacking skill needed to hack it.
-- Optimal - faster hacking is when your hack skill is 2x security level.
+- Faster hacking is when your hack skill is 2x security level.
 For example 200 hack skill for phantasy and 80 for harakiri-sushi.

-7. search.js - find Run for the hillz server (11th level deep. scan-analyze maxes at 10 levels deep)
+7. search.js - find Run for the hillz server (11th level deep. scan-analyze 10 maxes at 10 levels deep)
 - Bitrunners: type: search.js run4theh111z  Then use scnan-analyze 10 to conenct to 10th level server. inside 10th level server type CONNECT run4theh111z
-- NItesec: avmnite-02h
+- Nitesec: avmnite-02h
 - Black Hand: I.I.I.I
 - Csec: CSEC (case sensitive)
 - after connecting to hack group server, just type BACKDOOR and press Enter. you will get hacking group invite.